mrsac7/placement-resources/Rippling/README.md

 # Rippling
-> Collection of coding questions asked by Rippling during placements at IITs
+> Collection of coding questions appearing in online assessment of Rippling during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index